linxiaohui/linux-devp-faq/programming/libevent.md

 static void stdin_cb (EV_P_ ev_io * w, int revents)
 {
   puts ("stdin ready");
-  //for one-shot events, one must manually stop the watcher with its corresponding stop function. ev_io_stop (EV_A_ w);
+  //for one-shot events, must manually stop the watcher with its corresponding stop function. ev_io_stop (EV_A_ w);
   //this causes all nested ev_run's to stop iterating ev_break (EV_A_ EVBREAK_ALL);